Google Analytics

 Google Analytics is the default analytics installation for most of the public internet.
 E-commerce sites use it for purchase attribution and product performance reporting.
 Content publishers track pageviews, session duration, and scroll depth.
 SaaS companies instrument GA4 events to track feature adoption and funnel conversion.
 Marketing agencies install GA4 on every client site as a baseline data layer before adding platform-specific pixels.

-Enterprise users connect GA4 to BigQuery for data warehouse integration, combine it with Salesforce through native connectors, and use GA 360 for properties exceeding 10 million monthly events.
-The GA 360 tier starts at $150,000 per year and is used by major media companies, retailers, and financial services firms.
+Enterprise users connect GA4 to BigQuery for data warehouse integration, combine it with Salesforce through native connectors, and use Analytics 360 when the free tier’s data limits become a constraint.
+The 360 tier is sold through Google Marketing Platform — Google does not publish a standard public price — and is used by major media companies, retailers, and financial services firms.

 When should you skip Google Analytics?